 Excavation activities may take place at any time.
-The investigation is anticipated to take approximately nine weeks.
+The investigation is anticipated to take approximately eight weeks.
+All excavation work will be scheduled in accordance with the operational schedules of nearby CSSA facilities.

 Parsons will maintain the following records and will make them readily available upon request: